usnistgov/masskit_ai/src/masskit_ai/docs/notes.md

     * `cd src/masskit_ai/docs`
     * `sphinx-apidoc -o . ../`
     * `sphinx-build -b html . _build`
+    * `touch _build/.nojekyll`.
+The sphinx.ext.githubpages extension is supposed to do this, but doesn't always work.
     * create and use an orphan branch to hold the pages.
-First time initialization of this branch is something like
+First time initialization of this branch is
       *
         ```
         mkdir masskit_ai_nist-pages
         cd masskit_ai_nist-pages
         git init
-        git remote add origin <url>
+        git remote add origin git@github.com:usnistgov/masskit_ai.git
         git checkout --orphan nist-pages

         # copy over the pages